 John: Absolutely.
 Some of you may find it a little creepy, but nonetheless, the data is there to be used.

 Paula: Right.
 If we leave all the data use to the bad guys, you know, the big companies, then they get all the good out of it, so we might as well use it as well, since it’s being collected.
 Some of the criteria you might want to use as far as behavior or psychographics would be people who live in a certain area, people who have a certain amount of activity, people who are active on the Internet or not.
 You might look at household size or household configuration.
 You might look at purchase habits or political leanings.
 In fact, Facebook’s psychographics are so good that you can actually get into their Ad Manager without actually having to purchase any ads.

 You can get into their Ads Manager and get psychographic data such as upload your e-mail list to Facebook and then run some reports about what is the household size of our average buyer, what is the income level, what kind of car do they drive, where do they live.
 All of these are really good pieces of information to know because then you kind of know more about them and you can target your advertising not just to get it in front of them, but to make sure that it resonates with them and you don’t cross up with their political standards or whatever it is that you may not know about them.

 John: Exactly.
 Next?

 Paula: Okay.
-There’s three ways to build a list if you’re starting from scratch or if you’re starting from a list that you want to make larger.
+There’s three ways to build a list if you’re starting from scratch or if you’re starting from a list that you want to make larger and increase your market share.
 You can buy it, build it, or borrow it.